energnn/energnn/docs/reference/model_registry/index.rst

     :toctree: _autosummary
     :nosignatures:

-    ModelRegistry.register_trainer
+    TrainerRegistry.register_trainer
-    ModelRegistry.get_trainer_metadata
+    TrainerRegistry.get_trainer_metadata
-    ModelRegistry.download_trainer
+    TrainerRegistry.download_trainer

-The :class:'LocalRegistry' is a local implementation of a :class:'ModelRegistry', that stores the trainers in a local directory.
+The :class:'LocalRegistry' is a local implementation of a :class:'TrainerRegistry', that stores the trainers in a local directory.

 .. autoclass:: LocalRegistry
     :no-members: